catfan/Medoo/README.md

 // If you installed via composer, just use this code to requrie autoloader on the top of your projects. require 'vendor/autoload.php';

-// Or if you just download the medoo.php into directory, require it with the correct path. require_once 'medoo.php';

 // Using Medoo namespace
 use Medoo\Medoo;